 The University of St.Gallen in Switzerland is considered one of the leading business schools in Europe.
-It was the rst public university in German-speaking Europe to receive Equis accreditation, and it is also AACSB-accredited.
+It was the first public university in German-speaking Europe to receive Equis accreditation, and it is also AACSB-accredited.

 The St.Gallen MBA offers a top-class international experience, with course content drawn from theory and real-world business, an internationally-mobile faculty and a very diverse student body.
-Its aim is to develop competent, entrepreneurial, globally-oriented and socially- responsible managers who can master tomorrow’s challenges.
+Its aim is to develop competent, entrepreneurial, globally-oriented and socially responsible managers who can master tomorrow’s challenges.

 The Financial Times newspaper had been delivered to the school for some time.
 However, it had recently become required course reading, rather than optional.
 It was therefore more important than ever to ensure that every student had access to the FT’s trusted news, analysis and comment on business developments and challenges worldwide.

 In addition, the MBA programme had recently introduced a new element: the Learning Assessment Week (LAW).
 During this week the students take a 90-minute spoken exam on a range of business and management topics covered during the core subjects of the MBA.
-Students were given one of a series of in-depth case studies developed from Financial Times articles and were then examined by a panel made up of professors from peer MBA Schools and experts from business.
+Students were given one of a series of indepth case studies developed from Financial Times articles and were then examined by a panel made up of professors from peer MBA Schools and experts from business.
 They then received compressive feedback assessing their strengths and weaknesses from an employment and academic viewpoint.

 Partnering with the FT

-With almost 600 journalists around the world, the FT is able to offer an unmatched global perspective on business, nance and politics, providing trusted news, analysis and comment 24 hours a day.
+With almost 600 journalists around the world, the FT is able to offer an unmatched global perspective on business, finance and politics, providing trusted news, analysis and comment 24 hours a day.
 Bringing business subjects to life, it enables business school students to connect current events with course principles and gives them current, real-world material for their assignments.